 Warren Buffett is obviously incredibly successful.
-He’s built his wealth long-term to over 66 billion dollars, making him one of the richest men in America.
+He’s built his wealth long-term to over $76 billion (2017), making him one of the richest men in America.
 Warren lives by his certain set of values that he uses to invest and make other life decisions.
 He has some great advice that we can use to be successful.

 Take a look at 29 intelligent and inspiring quotes on investing and success from Warren Buffett, one of the world’s most wealthy people.